 Legislation and regulations affecting the pricing of pharmaceuticals may change and any such changes could further limit reimbursement.
 Cost control initiatives may decrease coverage and payment levels for our Products, our Product Candidates or any other products we may develop and, in turn, the reimbursement that we receive.
-We are unable to predict all changes to the coverage or reimbursement methodologies that will be applied by private or government payors to our Products, our Product Candidates or any other products, our Product Candidates or any other products we may develop.
+We are unable to predict all changes to the coverage or reimbursement methodologies that will be applied by private or government payors to our Products, our Product Candidates or any other products we may develop.
 If our Products, our Product Candidates or any other products we develop do not receive adequate reimbursement, our revenue could be severely limited.